sandialabs/PyRIID/docs/howto.md

+# Developer

+Developers can use this page to update docs!

-# How To Add Custom Pages to RTD pages
+## How To Add Custom Pages to RTD pages

 1. Create a `.md` new file in the `docs` folder